 Mayor William Wild has served as the Mayor of Westland since 2007.
 Prior to becoming Westland’s Mayor, Wild served on the Westland Planning Commission from 1999 to 2001, and on the City Council from 2001 to 2007, acting as Council President for two of those years.

-He serves on the Legislative Governance Committee for the Michigan Municipal League, is the Chairman of the Conference of Western Wayne, current co-chair of the SEMCOG Economic Development Task Force, a delegate on the SEMCOG Executive Committee, served as a member of the SEMCOG Legislative Policy Task Force and as the Chair in 2010, along with many other task forces and committees.
+He serves on the Legislative Governance Committee for the Michigan Municipal League, current co-chair of the SEMCOG Economic Development Task Force, a delegate on the SEMCOG Executive Committee, served as a member of the SEMCOG Legislative Policy Task Force and as the Chair in 2010, along with many other task forces and committees.

 Supervisor David Glaab was elected Supervisor of Huron Charter Township in 2012 and previously served from 1998-2000.
 In between his two terms as Supervisor, he served on the township board as Trustee from 2004 until 2012.
 Supervisor Glaab received his B.A. from Purdue University where he earned Distinguished Student Status and was active with Purdue Student Legal Aid.
 He obtained his Doctor of Jurisprudence (J.D.) cum laude from the Detroit College of Law where he earned the American Jurisprudence Award for Excellence in Insurance Law.
 Supervisor Glaab is also engaged in the private practice of law and is a contributing author of the book WEALTH Enhancement & Preservation; The Institute, 1994.

 Supervisor Robert Nix II is the Supervisor for Northville Township.
 He holds a J.D. from Wayne State University, and a B.S. from Eastern Michigan University.